PASSEMALLUse the PASSEMALL app for the best experience.

 Learning

-With quick, bite-sized learning techniques and a detailed study guide for each APUSH section, you can really strengthen your weakness (on step 1) and boost your scores.
+With quick, bite-sized learning techniques and a detailed study guide for each APUSH section, you can really strengthen your weaknesses (from step 1) and boost your scores.

 APUSH Full Test

-The last step for your preparation is taking our full APUSH practice tests and see how far you've come since the beginning.
-Repeat the 3-step formula until you satisfy with your results!
+The last step for your preparation is taking our full APUSH practice tests and seeing how far you've come since the beginning.
+Repeat the 3-step formula until you are satisfied with your results!

 NOW it’s your turn!